PrettyFloralBonnet/sql-notes/introduction.md

 ## Columns

 One single column is simply a column, a part of the table that stores specific types of data.
-However, all of the table's columns (or **attribures**) together are that table's **degree of the relation**.
+However, all of the table's columns (or **attributes**) together are that table's **degree of the relation**.

 When we talk about what a column can store, we call that the **domain** or the **constraint** of the column/attribute.
 E.g. in a column "date of birth", only put dates (in a specific format).